 Actress Joanne Froggatt also took to Twitter to share the happy news.
 “Delighted to announce we’re getting the band back together!” the 38-year-old — who played lady’s maid Anna Bates on the original series — captioned a photo of herself with co-stars Michelle and Maggie Smith.

-This is so exciting!
-During a recent exclusive interview with Closer Weekly, Downton Abbey Executive Producer Gareth Neame hinted a movie version of the hit BBC show is officially in the works.
-"We have a script!” he said at Downton Abbey: The Exhibition‘s grand opening gala in NYC on Friday, Nov.
+Last fall, Downton Abbey Executive Producer Gareth Neame hinted a movie version of the period drama was already in the works during an exclusive interview with Closer Weekly.
+“We have a script!” he said at Downton Abbey: The Exhibition‘s grand opening gala in NYC on Friday, Nov.
 17.

 Join our Facebook group for the latest updates on Kate Middleton, Prince William, and all things royal!